BittieTasks/BittieTasks/replit.md

 TaskParent is a mobile-first React web application designed as a revolutionary dual-income marketplace for parents.
 The platform enables parents to earn money in two ways: (1) Get paid directly by the app for doing their own daily tasks (laundry, cooking, cleaning), and (2) Share the benefits of tasks they're already doing with neighbors for additional income.
 Built with a modern TypeScript stack, it features a responsive mobile interface with bottom navigation, real-time task management, earnings tracking, and a comprehensive messaging system.

 **Recent Update (Aug 2025)**: Updated to realistic peer-to-peer payment model where parents earn money from neighbors who pay to join their daily activities.
 Removed direct app payments in favor of community-based earnings through TaskParent's platform.
-Authentication system fully functional - users can create accounts and login successfully.
+Authentication system fully functional with proper session management - users can create accounts, login, and logout successfully.
+Added professional landing page that displays for logged-out users instead of demo data.
 Ready for deployment with sustainable revenue model based on transaction fees.

 ## User Preferences